PagerDuty/developer-docs/docs/webhooks/04-Signatures.md

 <!-- theme: warning -->
 > PagerDuty webhook payloads support unicode characters.
 If your implementation is converting the request body
-> from string to bytes [or vice-versa]; ensure that you are using the proper UTF-8 character encoding.
+> from string to bytes [or vice-versa], ensure that you are using the proper UTF-8 character encoding.

 ## Examples of webhooks signing